 By now, you understand the ‘What’ of the trade.
-But how does the Sales Acceleration function in practice?
+But how does an actual Sales Acceleration framework looks like in practice?
 Here are the top 4 deliverables that a successful Sales Acceleration framework should include:

 - Engagement-tracking: Whether it is in the form of feedback analysis of inbound calls or monitoring the lead closing process, engagement tracking is an important ingredient to understand how well your key accounts are growing.